 - 🍺 Where to Drink: Capela Incomum ($$), Base Porto ($$)

 Portugal Itinerary Map

-Here is a Google Map with all the stop, attractions, and hotels mentioned in this post.
+Here is a Google Map with all the stops, hotels, and things to do in Portugal mentioned in this post.
 You can click star to save to your own maps.